elastisys/compliantkubernetes-kubespray/README.md

 If you set `--extra-vars manual_prompt=true` then you get a manual prompt before each reboot so you can stop the playbook if you want.

+### Known issues

+- The script may fail with the message `error while evaluating conditional (kubelet_heartbeat.rc == 0): 'dict object' has no attribute 'rc'`
+  - In such situations just rerun the script.
+It will skip the check for that node, so check that it is up and running manually afterwards.

 ## Running other kubespray playbooks

 With the following command you can run any ansible playbook available in kubespray: